 The most common causes of anal itching are

 Most often, doctors do not identify a specific disorder as the cause of anal itching, and the itching goes away without treatment after a period of time.
 Many of the other cases of anal itching are due to hygiene issues.
-Only a very few cases are caused by a specific disorder (see Causes and Features of Anal Itching), such as pinworms or a fungal infection.
+Only a very few cases are caused by a specific disorder (Table 1: Causes and Features of Anal Itching), such as pinworms or a fungal infection.
 Of the specific causes, only inflammatory bowel disease and anal cancer (rare causes) are considered serious.

 Extremes in hygiene can lead to anal itching.
 For instance, inadequate cleansing leaves irritating stool and sweat residue on the anal skin.
 More commonly, overly vigorous cleansing, often with sanitary wipes and strong soaps, can dry or irritate the skin or occasionally cause an allergic reaction.
 Hemorrhoids (see Hemorrhoids) can make it difficult for people to thoroughly clean themselves after a bowel movement.
 Some hemorrhoids produce mucus or cause stool leakage, both of which can cause itching.

 Once anal itching starts, an itch-scratch-itch cycle can begin, in which scratching causes more itching.
 Often, people scratch and rub the itchy area so much that they scrape the skin open.
 The scrapes sometimes become infected, which causes yet more itching.
 Also, people sometimes become allergic to the ointments or other treatments they use for the itching.

 Not every episode of anal itching requires immediate evaluation by a doctor.
 The following information can help people decide whether a doctor's evaluation is needed and help them know what to expect during the evaluation.

 In people with anal itching, certain symptoms and characteristics are cause for concern.
 They include